rkaysen63/Wine_Enthusiasts/3_Deliverable-3/README_d3.md

 ### Description of Database

 * Database chosen: SQL via PGadmin
-  * Advantages
+  * Reasons
     * Convenience: All team members have access to PG Admin
-    * INTERNAL: Future projects: Using Wine Enthusiast or other branded connection might limit our future use of the project for training or template purposes
+    * Future projects: Using Wine Enthusiast or other branded connection might limit our future use of the project for training or template purposes

 ![ERD](https://github.com/rkaysen63/Wine_Enthusiasts/blob/main/1_Deliverable-1/ERD.png)